jon2-vera-cruz/the-real-groove/README.md

 - Popup (modal form) window was tested to ensure that they are working as expected.
 - HTML and CSS codes were formatted and validated through accessible online resources (see [Tools, Technology and Framework Used](#tools-technology-and-framework-used))

-Test Case checklist can be found <a href="assets/misc/ms1-test-case-checklist.xls">here</a>
+Test Case checklist can be found [here]("href="assets/misc/ms1-test-case-checklist.xls")

 ### <ins>ENCOUNTERED ISSUES</ins>